PetroFit/.github/profile/README.rst

 Welcome to the PetroFit Project
 ===============================

-The PetroFit Project is an open-source effort to provide end-to-end tools for making accurate photometric measurements, estimating morphological properties, and fitting 2D models to galaxy images.
+The PetroFit Project is an open-source effort to develop end-to-end tools for making accurate photometric measurements, estimating morphological properties, and fitting 2D models to galaxy images.
 The goal of the `PetroFit  <https://github.com/PetroFit/petrofit>`_ Python package, which is based on  `Astropy  <https://www.astropy.org>`_  and